Health and Sport Sciences (HSS)

 Corequisite(s): HSS 493.

-Description: HSS 374 is an elementary physical education methods course that provides in-depth analysis of basic, rhythmic movements, fundamental motor and manipulative skills, and physical fitness activities at the elementary grade level.
+Description: An elementary physical education methods course that provides in-depth analysis of basic, rhythmic movements, fundamental motor and manipulative skills, and physical fitness activities at the elementary grade level.
 Students will learn age appropriate strategies for instruction in elementary physical education.

 For class offerings for a specific term, refer to the Schedule of Classes